 Lightweight and easier to assemble, the new cubicle designs made more sense to executives.
-(If you’ve ever had the dubious pleasure of working in one of these cube farms you can undoubtedly recall the phenomenon of “gophering,” peeping your head up over the 4′ or 5′ cubicle wall to shout over to other caged prisoners.
-Emmm… co-workers.)
+(If you’ve ever had the dubious pleasure of working in one of these cube farms, you can undoubtedly recall the phenomenon of “gophering:” Peeping your head up over the 4-foot cubicle wall to shout over to other caged prisoners — erm, co-workers.)

 But companies didn’t adopt Action Office II the way Propst intended, either.
 Which oddly didn’t stop copycat competitors.
 Instead of going for roomy desk spaces with different designs and walls of different heights, they opted for tiny, boxed-in desks instead.

 The industry, vendors and customers both, basically ignored Propst’s vision of a flexible workspace and open visual sightlines.
 Using Propst’s brainchild, cubicles were used to cram even more workers into offices.
-The office he had invented shrank and shrank until it became impersonal and crowded.
-The age of the cubicle farm had sprung.
+The office he invented shrank and shrank until it became impersonal and crowded.
+The age of the cubicle farm began.